What’s Wrong With Mainstream Deodorant + Why You Should Care

 Is it true that deodorants and antiperspirants cause breast cancer?
-Wait for the researchers to catch up or decide for yourself.
-But with everything you are unknowingly exposed to on a daily basis – in the environment, at work, your food and water, the air you breathe – why dose yourself (and your family) with even more?
-Secret’s Out! #DitchTheJunk
+For now, you’ll have to decide for yourself.
+But with everything you are unknowingly exposed to on a daily basis – in the environment, at work, your food and water, the air you breathe – why risk it?
+Secret’s Out!

 As always, we are here to provide information and resources.
 Awake Organics is not affiliated with any of the third parties mentioned in this post.
 The content in this post is not sponsored, and is not intended as medical advice.
 Please read our General Health & Wellbeing Disclaimer for details.